Somewhere out there our shadows embrace and create light.

 It is raining outside and I look out the window that teases me with the possibility of a life lived.
 I haven’t checked my mailbox for days and I try to convince myself to care.

 The idea of walking to it with linear purpose overwhelms me with boredom.
-I wonder: How many acrobatic back flips it would take to reach it?
+I wonder: How many acrobatic back flips would it take to get there?
 How many balletic twirls?
 Flutters of my eyelashes?
 Sexy high heeled, hip swaying struts?
 Loud black-booted stomps?

 I open up a spreadsheet, excited, for once, to do mathematics.
 I create columns, rows and categories; I measure distances and prepare formulas for calculations.
 I grow bored and wonder: how would these calculations go if my fingers were calloused, nail-bitten and strong?
 If they were long and slender with nails painted in eye-dazzling varnish?
 If they tapped with the the tickle of a ladybug’s legs?